sarahkleins/flock-simple-form/README.md

 ## Next steps

-1) Build out the test suite.
+### Build out the test suite.
   - Debug the shallow test in `SimpleForm.test.js`.
   - Use mount for more advanced testing.
   - Write a test that checks whether the component correctly validates an email address.

-2) Password validation!
+### Password validation!
-  - Make sure a user's password and password confirmation match
+  - Make sure a user's password and password confirmation match.
-  - This would add to the validateFields() method
+  - This would add to the validateFields() method.

-3) Build out the onSubmit function
+### Build out the onSubmit function
   - Alert the user to any validation errors in the email and password fields.
-  - Prompt the user to fix any errors before submitting
+  - Prompt the user to fix any errors before submitting.